bitfinexcom/dazaar/docs/protocol.md

 ```

 In the case of multiple Merkle roots (ie. `count(data) !== 2 ^ n`), all roots
-are hashed together, called a tree hash, which is then signed to construct a
+are hashed together, creating a tree hash, which is then signed to construct a
 single Merkle proof.
 These loose roots are sometimes called "peaks" or
 "shoulders".